 How does fraud detection and prevention software work?

 Fraud detection and prevention software can handle massive quantities of data from a system and AI/ML can help it learn what's normal within a collection of data sets.
 The software can directly fetch business rules or machine-learning algorithms from the cloud to spot incoming and existing anomalies, assign risk scores to transactions that may lead to repercussions recorded in the past, and send push notifications to the authorities, who can manually choose to halt the respective transactions.
-These tools can be used by businesses of all verticals, from banking and e-commerce to government and private entities to constantly monitor and exercise prevention for potential fraudulent actions made by their employees, customers, or an external body.
+These tools can be used by businesses of all verticals, from banking and retail / digital marketplace to government and private entities to constantly monitor and exercise prevention for potential fraudulent actions made by their employees, customers, or an external body.
 Here are some industries that can leverage the power of fraud detection systems:

 Widespread data breaches have made it easier for fraudsters to obtain real information from governmental organizations and use it for tax fraud.
 Predictive analytics can reliably assess individual tax returns and figure out what recent actions of the taxpayer have deviated from the characteristics of all his/her previous returns, aligning them with their most recent paperwork.
 The systems can track cluster data from on-premise systems to identify and store elements that may be common to numerous returns and other elements that may or may not signal an illegitimate activity.
 These data sets can then be mapped with data collected from external entities like employers, real estate builders, hospitals, and insurance companies, to identify the gaps and detect pre-enlisted fraudsters.